nramos0/fluent-reader/README.md

 To be run locally, the frontend requires [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) to be installed.
 The backend requries [Rust](https://www.rust-lang.org/).

+## Contributing

+If you're interested in contributing to Fluent Reader, please email me at [xoen000@163.com](mailto::xoen000@163.com) in English or Chinese.
+There is not any solid documentation yet, but I would be happy to help you find something to do and get started.

 ## Installation

 ### Frontend